phenotypic.abc_.GridCorrector#

 Typical Use Cases

-Perspective correction: Correct camera tilt or lens distortion that skews the grid.
+Perspective correction: Correct camera tilt or lens distortion that skews the grid layout.

-Plate reorientation: Rotate plate image to canonical orientation for consistent analysis.
+Plate reorientation: Rotate plate image to canonical orientation for consistent well assignment.

-Color calibration per well: Apply per-well color correction that respects grid boundaries.
+Color calibration per well: Apply per-well color correction that respects grid well boundaries.

 Implementation Pattern